Aequalis-lib/AequalisReactWonder/README.md

 # AequalisReactWonder
-A collection of awesome things regarding the React ecosystem.
+A collection of wonderful things regarding the React ecosystem.

 - [React](#react)
   - [BuildTools](#buildtools)